 - Menstrual or bleeding changes with either periods closer together or further apart

-- If you’re experiencing bleeding for more than 10 days or have more than three months between cycles, see your provider to avoid precancerous cells.
+If you’re experiencing bleeding for more than 10 days or have more than three months between cycles, see your provider to rule out precancerous cells.

-“Our goal is to help women get through this perimenopausal transition without increasing their risk of other health concerns as well,” says Dr. Pilkinton.
+The goal is to help women get through this perimenopausal transition without increasing their risk of other health concerns.

-If you are exercising and maintaining a healthy body weight that will help with the transition, but there are other options like hormone replacement therapy to help as well.
-If you see your healthcare provider they discuss what options are safe for you.
+If you are exercising and maintaining a healthy body weight, that will help with the transition, but other options like hormone replacement therapy will help as well.
+Talk to your doctor about what options are suitable for you.

-If your child is graduating from school or you see your parent declining in health, it doesn’t mean you should take a back seat.
+If your child is graduating from school or you’ve seen your parent declining in health, it doesn’t mean your self-care should take a back seat.